samaha-tech/Data-Analysis--Power-BI-Dashboard/README.md

 ##

--Total Sales by Fat Content:
+- Total Sales by Fat Content:
 	-  Objective: Analyze the impact of fat content on total sales.
 	- Additional KPI Metrics: Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.
 	- Chart Type: Donut Chart.